Wtower/generator-makrina/README.md

 A small controller to post a form such as a contact message and handle the form submit button status.
 Not called by main app generator.

+### Form field

+Use this to append HTML markup for a form field to a detail component angular template.

 Prompts
 -------